The Nelson Tasman region is one of the most popular holiday destinations in New Zealand, but it’s not one that Australians know too well.

 For more information, please visit www.nelsontasman.nz.

 Do you have any tips to add to our Nelson travel guide?
 We would love to hear from you.
-Please send us a message.
+Please leave a comment below.

 Cover image courtesy of Nelson Tourism.
 Additional images: Bigstock